 - Conduct dive physicals for the experimental subjects participating in the Hyperbaric Center research dive protocols and military and civilian test dives.

-The Duke Fellowship’s didactic program consists of three core curriculum modules: 1) Hyperbaric Patient Care- Hyperbaric Treatment, 2) Diving Medicine Consultation, and 3) Hyperbaric Research- Hyperbaric Treatment.
-Two supplemental didactic courses are also offered and encouraged each semester: the NOAA Diving Medicine Course (Fall semester at the NOAA facility in Seattle, Washington and the Duke Cell Biology Course CBI 206, The Physiology of Extreme Environments, Spring semester, Tuesdays and Thursdays in the HBO Conference room).
+The fellowship’s didactic program consists of three core curriculum modules: 1) hyperbaric patient care – hyperbaric treatment, 2) diving medicine consultation, and 3) hyperbaric research – hyperbaric treatment.
+Two supplemental didactic courses are also offered and encouraged each semester: the NOAA Diving Medicine Course (fall semester at the NOAA facility in Seattle, Washington and the Duke Cell Biology Course CBI 206, The Physiology of Extreme Environments, spring semester, Tuesdays and Thursdays in the HBO Conference room).
 The modules are supplemented with scheduled lectures and unscheduled daily lectures relevant to the ongoing clinical experience.
-As per the ACGME regulations, the total number of lecture hours per week should average 5 hours of time over the course of the fellowship.
-AS part of those 5 hours Fellows may attend departmental research conferences and grand rounds and are encouraged to participate in any appropriate subspecialty conferences offered in the department and medical center.
-The suite of curriculum modules and lectures address the specific program requirements for Preventive Medicine’s ACGME Program on Undersea and Hyperbaric Medicine.
+As per the ACGME regulations, the total number of lecture hours per week should average five hours of time over the course of the fellowship.
+As part of those five hours, fellows may attend departmental research conferences and grand rounds and are encouraged to participate in any appropriate subspecialty conferences offered in the department and medical center.
+The suite of curriculum modules and lectures address the specific program requirements for Preventive Medicine’s ACGME program on undersea and hyperbaric medicine.

-Department of Anesthesiology interns and advanced residents rotate through the Hyperbaric Center each month.
+Duke Anesthesiology interns and advanced residents rotate through the hyperbaric center each month.
 With the assistance of the attendings, the fellows will provide lectures as part of the introductory and didactic portion of this rotation.
-Fellows are expected conduct an academic project and to present and publish results of this endeavor at the annual Department of Anesthesiology Academic Evening.
-This event is sponsored by the Department of Anesthesiology as a multidisciplinary scientific program hosted by an invited nationally recognized researcher who judges the more than 50 scholarly abstracts.
-The fellows help organize and participate in the monthly Hyperbaric Grand Rounds and participate and present during the monthly QI meeting and diving accident reviews.
+Fellows are expected conduct an academic project and to present and publish results of this endeavor at the annual Duke Anesthesiology Academic Evening.
+This event is hosted by our department as a multidisciplinary scientific program, and each year, a national-recognized researcher judges the more than 50 scholarly abstracts.
+The fellows help organize and participate in the monthly hyperbaric grand rounds and participate and present during the monthly QI meeting and diving accident reviews.
 Fellows are encouraged to join the Undersea and Hyperbaric Medical Society (UHMS) and funding is provided for them to travel to and present at the UHMS annual meeting if appropriate.
-A selection of past publications is listed below.

 - First Aid Normobaric Oxygen For The Treatment Of Recreational Diving Injuries.
 J.L.
 Longphre, PJ Denoble, J.J.
 Freiberger Undersea Hyperb Med.
 Winter 2007;34(1).